 • No email outreach features included, so you’ll need to use a separate tool like QuickMail

-Warmy is a tool for email deliverability that’s made for teams with multiple email marketing inboxes that need warming up.
+Warmy is made for teams with multiple email marketing inboxes that need warming up.

 The tool uses an AI-based algorithm to automate the process of sending, receiving, and replying to emails from your inboxes to signal positive engagement and you can track how warmed up your inboxes are in visual dashboards.